DmitryMyadzelets/italia/readme.md

 ### What's in the data?
-The `data.json` file contain all the data from the source.
-It's a one-dimensional array of objects, e.g.:
+The `data.json` file contains all the data from the source.
+It's an one-dimensional array of objects as e.g.:
 ```js
 {
   "Codice Regione": "01",